 It’s the 1990s.
-You’re a cool, hip skateboarding teenager hanging out with your cool friends sipping Ecto-Coolers and doing radical moves on half-pipes.
+You’re a cool, hip skateboarding teenager hanging out with your friends drinking some Ecto-Cooler and doing radical moves on half-pipes.
 Suddenly, an adult appears and asks you to take off your pants.
 Do you tell your parents something strange is afoot?
-No, you don’t, because that adult isn’t a weirdo at all.
-He’s a marketing executive for JNCO jeans engaging in a little grassroots marketing, and JNCO jeans are the trendiest fashion item going.
+No, because that adult is a marketing executive for JNCO jeans engaging in a little grassroots marketing, and JNCO jeans are the trendiest fashion item going.
 Everyone wants them—and he’s got samples.

-These ultra-wide-legged jeans look ridiculous today, but back then, JNCOs were the pants that defied authority ... as well as common sense and many school dress codes.
+These ultra-wide-legged jeans might look ridiculous today to Millennials (Gen Z, maybe not so much).
+But back in the day, JNCOs were the pants that defied authority ... as well as common sense and many school dress codes.

 Dressed for Success

 Haim Revah was born in Morocco and raised in France.
 When he was a kid growing up in the 1970s, Haim, who later went by the name Milo, watched a lot of American television like Starsky and Hutch and Charlie’s Angels.
 To Milo, America was full of extremely good-looking police officers who wore a lot of denim on the job.
 But that wasn’t the only reason Milo got interested in fashion.
 His father was in the denim sales business, so when Milo and his younger brother, Yaakov (known as Jacques) moved to Los Angeles, California, as adults, getting into the apparel game was a natural fit.
 By day, they studied the business.
 At night, they learned English with the help of a tutor.